rikenbit/OnlineNMF.jl/paper/paper.md

 # Statement of need

 NMF is a workhorse algorithm for most data science tasks.
 However, as the size of the data matrix increases, it often becomes too large to fit into memory.
 In such cases, an out-of-core (OOC) implementation — where only subsets of data stored on disk are loaded into memory for computation — is desirable.
 Additionally, representing the data in a sparse matrix format, where only non-zero values and their coordinates are stored, is computationally advantageous.
-Therefore, a NMF implementation that supports both OOC computation and sparse data handling is highly desirable.
+Therefore, a NMF implementation that supports both OOC computation and sparse data handling is highly desirable (Figure 1).

 Similar discussions have been made in the context of Principal Component Analysis (PCA), and we have independently developed a Julia package, \texttt{OnlinePCA.jl} [@onlinepcajl]. \texttt{OnlineNMF.jl} is a spin-off version of \texttt{OnlinePCA.jl}, implementing NMF.